conda/conda-lock/tests/test-corrupt-repodata/README.md

 See upstream fix PR `mamba-org/mamba#4071` for details.

+## Manifest

+This suite is organized into five stages.
+Each stage lists the scripts, prerequisite files, and the output artifacts it produces.
+The focus is on what files are used and generated, and what they are for.

+### Stage 01 — Generate a sample explicit lockfile

+- Scripts
+  - `01-generate-sample-explicit-lockfile.py`: Generates a baseline explicit lockfile used by later stages.
+- Prerequisites
+  - `environments/conda-lock.yml` (repository root): Source environment specification from which the explicit lockfile is produced.
+  - `conda-lock` available on PATH.
+- Outputs
+  - `01-explicit.lock`: Explicit lockfile for `linux-64`.
+Used to populate caches in Stage 02/04 and as a baseline for reproducibility.

+### Stage 02 — Reproduce corrupt repodata via upstream (per micromamba version)

+- Scripts
+  - `02-reproduce-corrupt-repodata-via-upstream.py`: Builds and runs a Docker container to install from `01-explicit.lock` using a specific micromamba version, then extracts only package metadata.
+- Supporting files
+  - `02.Dockerfile`: Minimal image definition used by Stage 02 to perform an explicit install and extract metadata.
+- Prerequisites
+  - `01-explicit.lock` (from Stage 01).
+  - Docker installed and running.
+- Outputs
+  - `{version}-pkgs.tar.gz`: Compressed archive containing only `info/index.json` and `info/repodata_record.json` for each package installed by that micromamba version.
+This file is committed and serves as the source of truth for comparisons.
+  - `{version}-pkgs/`: Extracted directory for inspection when running scripts.
+This directory is ignored by git and can be regenerated from the `.tar.gz`.

+### Stage 03 — Simulate corruption by clobbering (optional verification)

+- Scripts
+  - `03-clobber-pkgs.py`: Applies the known corruption patterns to a copy of a good cache and verifies the result matches a target corrupt version exactly.
+- Prerequisites
+  - `{input-version}-pkgs.tar.gz`: The baseline metadata archive to corrupt (e.g., `2.1.0-pkgs.tar.gz`).
+  - `{corrupt-version}-pkgs.tar.gz`: The target corrupt reference archive (e.g., `2.1.1-pkgs.tar.gz` or `2.3.3-pkgs.tar.gz`) used for verification.
+- Outputs
+  - `clobbered-{input-version}-pkgs/`: Directory containing simulated corruption.
+Used for verification and inspection; ignored by git.

+### Stage 04 — Generate unified lockfiles with different caches and solvers

+- Scripts
+  - `04-test-conda-lock-with-pkgs.py`: Orchestrates Docker build and execution to generate unified lockfiles using different package caches (good vs. corrupt).
+  - `04-run-conda-lock.sh`: Runs inside the container.
+Warms caches, copies corrupt metadata into place, runs `conda-lock` twice (once with `conda.exe`, once with `mamba`), and recopies the corrupt metadata between runs to keep it intact.
+- Supporting files
+  - `04.Dockerfile`: Image providing micromamba, mamba, conda-standalone, Python, git, and `conda-lock`.
+  - `04-setup-editable.sh`: Sets up an editable install of `conda-lock` from the mounted repository inside the container.
+- Prerequisites
+  - `{version}-pkgs.tar.gz` (from Stage 02): Metadata archive for the selected micromamba version.
+  - `01-explicit.lock` (from Stage 01): Used to populate and warm the default package cache in the container.
+  - `environments/dev-environment.yaml` (repository root): Source file used by `conda-lock` to produce unified lockfiles.
+- Outputs
+  - `lockfile-{pkgs-name}-lock-with-conda.yml`: Unified lockfile produced using `--conda=/opt/conda/standalone_conda/conda.exe`.
+  - `lockfile-{pkgs-name}-lock-with-mamba.yml`: Unified lockfile produced using `--conda=/opt/conda/bin/mamba`.
+  - `{pkgs-name}/`: Extracted metadata directory mounted into the container (regenerated as needed); ignored by git.

+### Stage 05 — Render explicit lockfiles from unified lockfiles

+- Scripts
+  - `05-render-explicit-lockfiles.py`: Renders all unified lockfiles to explicit format using `conda-lock render --kind=explicit`.
+- Prerequisites
+  - Unified lockfiles matching `lockfile-*-lock-with-*.yml` (from Stage 04).
+  - `conda-lock` available on PATH.
+- Outputs
+  - `lockfile-{pkgs-name}-lock-with-{solver}-explicit.lock`: Explicit lockfiles (one per unified lockfile) used for direct comparison.
+These are the exact artifacts `conda-lock install` consumes prior to installation.

 ## Reproducing the issue

 This directory contains scripts to reproduce the corrupt repodata issue by running different micromamba versions in Docker.